pelithne/client-credentials-flow-with-APIM/README.md

 ## Create an API in APIM

-This section has borrowed a lot from this tutorial: https://docs.microsoft.com/en-us/azure/api-management/import-and-publish#-import-and-publish-a-backend-api but I have made it a bit condensed.
+This section has borrowed a lot from this tutorial: https://docs.microsoft.com/en-us/azure/api-management/import-and-publish#-import-and-publish-a-backend-api but a bit more condensed.
 If unclear, feel free to go to the source for more details.

 You will import an OpenAPI (formerly Swagger) Specification backend API in JSON format into APIM.
 The backend API is hosted at https://conferenceapi.azurewebsites.net?format=json.